 Cons: There isn’t much to dislike about this card, but with a 3% foreign transaction fee, it isn’t optimal for purchases made outside the United States.

 Bottom line: This is a solid no annual fee cash back option.
 If you have other Chase premium cards, the Chase Freedom Unlimited becomes even more lucrative, since you can transfer rewards and redeem them as points with added value using Chase Ultimate Rewards.

 Chase Sapphire Preferred® Card

-Pros: When you look at this popular Chase card, the first thing that should jump out at you is the flexibility built into the rewards redemption process.
+Pros: 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases.
+When you look at this popular Chase card, the first thing that should jump out at you is the flexibility built into the rewards redemption process.
 You can transfer points to about a dozen notable airline and hotel partners at a 1:1 rate, which means no loss in value.
 This card lets you earn those valuable points with generous rewards on travel and dining at restaurants worldwide.

 Cons: The card charges a $95 annual fee.
 It’s certainly not an excessive amount compared with similar travel cards, but you will need to factor it in when you calculate the card’s potential value.

 Bottom line: It seems only natural that travelers who have excellent credit would want an excellent travel card to go along with it.
 Thanks in large part to its flexibility with rewards redemption, the Chase Sapphire Preferred offers a compelling choice.